Jon-Burnett-code/Data_Engineering_Projects/README.md

+# Data Engineering Projects

-# SQL Data Warehouse Project
+## Project 1: SQL Data Warehouse Project
 Welcome to my Data Warehouse Project, this project demonstates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.

 ## Project Requirements